WcRnm/eliot-static/content/info/camp_registration_start.md

 This discount applies per person, so, for example, a family of 4 will get $200 off!
 Newcomers who have already registered for an upcoming camp - don't worry, you'll get the discount too!

 If you are adding a camper to an already submitted registration, please do not use this form.
-Instead, send an email to [registrar@eliotinstitute.org](mailto://registrar@eliotinstitute.org), or call [206-395-8111](tel://206-395-8111).
+Instead, send an email to [registrar@eliotinstitute.org](mailto://registrar@eliotinstitute.org).

 <article>
   <form